andreacfromtheapp/andreacfromtheapp.github.io/content/blog/i-dont-post-much/index.md

 post much here.

-If you would like to follow or stay up to date with my shenanigans, Mastodon and BlueSky are the places.
-Preferable, as they're more human.
+If you would like to follow or stay up to date with my shenanigans, Mastodon is the place.
+Preferable, as it's more human.
 Social links in the footer.

-BTW, I don't post much there either but I like the community connections.

 ## Apps